Team612/CodeConventions/C_LANGUAGE_CONVENTIONS.md

 #### Initialization Lists
 When assigning values to member variables in a constructor, use the initialization list rather than the body of the constructor when possible.
-That is, do this:
+For
+example:

     Foo::Foo() : bar(0), baz(1) {
         // Initialize